William King (academic): Works

 The Sheldonian oration was printed in 1749, and again in 1750.
 It gave rise to violent attacks.
 King was charged with barbarous Latin, Jacobitism, and propagation of sedition in the university.
 John Burton, cousin and patron of Edward Bentham, published some virulent Remarks on Dr. K——'s Speech, by "Phileleutherus Londinensis", 1750.
 King retorted savagely; this satire also attacks William Bowyer the younger, who had said something against King's latinity.
-King further translated all the abusive names which Burton had called him, and the complimentary phrases applied by Burton to himself, and printing the whole catalogue on a large sheet of coarse paper, gave it to a scavenger to be cried about the streets of Oxford, Windsor, and Eton.
+King further translated all the abusive names which Burton had called him, and the complimentary phrases applied by Burton to himself, and printing the whole catalogue on a large sheet of the coarse paper then used as toilet paper, gave it to a scavenger to be cried about the streets of Oxford, Windsor, and Eton.

 King published a volume of fanciful anonymous essays called The Dreamer, London, 1754, which was assailed in the Whig papers as tainted with Jacobitism.
 During 1755 he replied in a pamphlet.
 He retaliated against authors of libels which had appeared in the Evening Advertiser, attacked a tract called A Defence of the Rector and Fellows of Exeter College, and spoke severely of a canon of Windsor named Richard Blacow.
 Blacow then printed a Letter to William King, LL.D., 1755, in which he sought to make King responsible for a Jacobite demonstration by some undergraduates in February 1747.